Multi-stage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.

 #!/bin/sh echo Building alexellis2/href-counter:build docker build -t alexellis2/href-counter:build . -f build.Dockerfile docker container create --name extract alexellis2/href-counter:build docker container cp extract:/go/src/github.com/alexellis/href-counter/app ./app docker container rm -f extract echo Building alexellis2/href-counter:latest docker build --no-cache -t alexellis2/href-counter:latest . rm ./app

-image.
-Both images take up room on your system and you still have the
+Both images take up room on your system and you still end up with the

 artifact on your local disk as well.